 (b) Our method: Do NOT require any occlusion mask as input (The task is more challenging)

-Figure 1. (a) Existing methods require a given mask, and filling the mask with Gaussian noise. (b) Our method jointly predicts the occlusion area and recovers the image.
-While existing methods, e.g., GFC [1], require a given mask for face de-occlusion, the proposed approach can jointly predict the occlusion regions and recover the image.
+Fig. 1. (a) Existing methods usually require a given mask, and filling the mask with Gaussian noise before performing de-occlusion. (b) Our method can jointly perform facial occlusion prediction and image de-occlusion.